WilliamWFLee/pydepict/README.rst

 pydepict
 ========

-A library for parsing SMILES (simplified molecular-input line-entry system) strings and generating 2D depictions of chemical structures from these strings, developed as part of a 3rd year computer science dissertation project.
+A library and accompanying program for parsing SMILES (simplified molecular-input line-entry system) strings and generating 2D depictions of chemical structures from these strings.

+It was originally developed as part of a 3rd year computer science dissertation project.

 License
 -------